 - 4.1.1.
-All persons who navigate, land, service, maintain, or repair aircraft shall do so in conformity with Federal Aviation Administration (FAA), Transportation Security Administration (TSA), National Transportation Safety Board (NTSB) and California Department of Transportation (CA DOT) Rules and Regulations, and the Rules and Regulations contained herein. - 4.1.2.
+All persons who navigate, land, service, maintain, or repair aircraft shall do so in conformity with Federal Aviation Administration (FAA), Transportation Security Administration (TSA), National Transportation Safety Board (NTSB), and California Department of Transportation (CA DOT) Rules and Regulations, and the Rules and Regulations contained herein. - 4.1.2.
 No person shall interfere or tamper with any aircraft. - 4.1.3.
 No person shall enter an aircraft without the consent of the owner or representative in-charge. - 4.1.4.
-No person shall start the engine of any aircraft without the owner's/operator's consent.
+No person shall start the engine of any aircraft without the owner's/operator's - 4.1.5.
+Helicopter Operating Procedures